-When the entity receives operating grant revenue, donations or bequests, it assesses whether the contract is enforceable and has sufficiently specific performance obligations in accordance with AASB 15.
+When the Company receives operating grant revenue, it assesses whether the contract is enforceable and has sufficiently specific performance obligations in accordance to AASB 15.

-When both these conditions are satisfied, the entity:
+When both these conditions are satisfied, the Company:

 - identifies each performance obligation relating to the grant; - recognises a contract liability for its obligations under the agreement; and - recognises revenue as it satisfies its performance obligations.